rickardlofberg/.emacs.d/README.md

 ## Start in maximized window mode<a id="sec-2-3" name="sec-2-3"></a>

-I prefer Emacs to launch in full screen
+I prefer Emacs to launch in full screen, either delete or comment this out if you don't like this option.

     (toggle-frame-maximized)

 ## Highlight parethesis<a id="sec-2-4" name="sec-2-4"></a>

-This makes programing a lot easier.
+This makes programing a lot easier, basically it highlights (), {} and [].
+It might do some more but these are the ones I benefit from.

     (show-paren-mode)

 ## Line numbers<a id="sec-2-5" name="sec-2-5"></a>

-This makes sure that the linenumbers are always shown..
+This makes sure that the line numbers are always shown.
+Makes it easier to use command such as `M-g M-g` and then typing the line you want to go to.

     (require 'linum)
     (global-linum-mode 1)